Mat203/Client_Server_Assignment/README.md

 listFilesInDirectory: **5 bytes, "list\n"** This function is called when the client requests a list of files in its directory.
 The server reads the directory contents and sends the file names to the client.

-deleteFile: **8+ bytes, "delete <filename>\n** This function is called when the client requests to delete a file in its directory.
+deleteFile: **8+ bytes, "delete <filename>\n"** This function is called when the client requests to delete a file in its directory.
 The server deletes the file and sends a confirmation to the client.

-getFileInfo: **6+ bytes, "info <filename>\n** This function is called when the client requests information about a file in its directory.
+getFileInfo: **6+ bytes, "info <filename>\n"** This function is called when the client requests information about a file in its directory.
 The server retrieves the file information and sends it to the client.